Ortega vs Zavala Elementary: East Austin Schools and Home Prices

 Ortega Elementary: Small School, Big Neighborhood Changes

-Ortega is even smaller than Zavala at 242 students, and it serves one of the more transitional neighborhoods in Austin ISD.
+Ortega is slightly larger than Zavala at 211 students, and it serves one of the more transitional neighborhoods in Austin ISD.
 The D rating is a concern, and I am not going to sugarcoat that.
 But the neighborhood around Ortega has been one of the fastest appreciating areas in Austin over the past decade, and the school is navigating a community in flux.
-Ortega feeds into Dr. General Garwood Marshall Middle School and then Austin High School.
+Ortega feeds into Martin Middle School and then Eastside Early College High School.

 The Neighborhoods

 Both schools draw from east Austin neighborhoods that sit in the shadow of the downtown skyline.
-Zavala’s zone covers areas closer to East Cesar Chavez and Holly, while Ortega’s zone extends into neighborhoods near Govalle and Johnston Terrace.
-Home prices are virtually identical ($493,000 vs $494,500), which tells you the market does not differentiate between these zones the way TEA does.
-Buyers here are paying for proximity to downtown and the east Austin lifestyle, not school scores.
+Zavala’s zone covers areas closer to East Cesar Chavez and Holly in 78702, while Ortega’s zone extends into neighborhoods near Govalle and Johnston Terrace in 78721.
+Trailing 12 month sold medians run about $663,750 in 78702 and $489,900 in 78721, so the Zavala side carries roughly a 35 percent price premium.
+Buyers here are paying for proximity to downtown and the east Austin lifestyle, with the Holly and East Cesar Chavez corridor commanding the higher price.

 Browse all homes zoned to Ortega Elementary or homes zoned to Zavala Elementary.